 We recognize grant funding with conditions or continuing performance obligations as a reduction in research and development expenses in the period during which the related qualifying expenses are incurred and as the conditions or performance obligations are fulfilled.
 Any amount received in advance of fulfilling such conditions or performance obligations is recorded in accrued liabilities (see Note 6) if the conditions or performance obligations are expected to be met within the next twelve months.
-We recognized grant funding as a reduction of research and development expenses of \$ 1.7 million and \$ 0.1 million during the three months ended June 30, 2024 and 2023, respectively; and \$ 2.0 million and \$ 0.1 million during the six months ended June 30, 2024 and 2023, respectively.
+We recognized grant funding as a reduction of research and development expenses of \$ 1.3 million and \$ 0.2 million during the three months ended September 30, 2024 and 2023, respectively; and \$ 3.3 million and \$ 0.3 million during the nine months ended September 30, 2024 and 2023, respectively.

 In October 2023 we were awarded a grant ("the NIH Grant") in collaboration with Columbia University, the prime awardee, and Synapticure, a neurology specialty health clinic, from the National Institute of Health ("NIH").
-The NIH Grant was awarded pursuant to the Accelerating Access to Critical Therapies for ALS Act to support up to a four-year Expanded Access Program (the "ACT-EAP") for CNM-Au8 treatment of ALS.
+The NIH Grant was awarded pursuant to the Accelerating Access to Critical Therapies for ALS Act to support up to a four-year Expanded Access Program (the "ACT-EAP") for CNM- Au8 treatment of ALS.
 The NIH Grant totaled \$ 45.1 million and subawards to us may total up to \$ 30.9 million in aggregate and may extend to August 31, 2027.
 These subawards are awarded annually and subaward funds are paid to us as reimbursement for cash spent by us to support the ACT-EAP.
-The first subaward was granted on April 9, 2024 for \$ 7.4 million and may be paid to us for reimbursements submitted during the period from September 25, 2023 to August 31, 2024.
+The first subaward was granted on April 9, 2024 for \$ 7.3 million for the period from September 25, 2023 to August 31, 2024, of which we have received reimbursements totaling \$ 4.7 million for expenses incurred plus prepayments of certain ACT-EAP expenses and have incurred an additional \$ 0.7 million of expenses as of September 30, 2024 for which we expect to receive reimbursement.
+We are currently in discussions with Columbia University regarding the subaward for the second year of the NIH Grant.